 This type of learner wakes up ready to go (after a strong cup of coffee, of course!) and is eager to get their teeth into their short online course.
 The great thing about the morning is that you awake with a fresh mind that typically comes with a new day, and you can perform at your full potential.

-The evening is Then For Relaxation:
+The Evening Studier Is Then For Relaxation:

 And now, let's look at the nighttime learners…